-Designed for students for fall into one of the following two categories:
+Designed for students for fall into one of the following categories:

-- Have 0-30 hours of college credit, but did not meet the required qualifying score as outlined under “Path #1”.
+- Incoming high school freshman students who did not meet the required qualifying minimum M-Score under “Path #1”.

-Students who fall into one of the above categories must accomplish both of the following steps before applying to the School of Music
+Students who fall into one of the above categories must accomplish both of the following steps upon enrolling at the University, and before applying to the School of Music:

-- Students must have earned a cumulative 2.8 or better Collegiate Quality Point Average (QPA), AND
+- Earn a 2.8 or better cumulative Collegiate GPA AND

-- Satisfaction each of the following UofM General Education courses with a C- or better:
+- Satisfy each of the following UofM General Education courses with a C- or better:

-As soon as transfer students (with 31 hours or more of college credit) are accepted by The University of Memphis, they should call (901) 678-2350 to make an appointment with Ms. Laurie Snyder, CCFA College Advisor, for transcript evaluation.
+As soon as transfer students are accepted by The University of Memphis, they should call (901) 678-2350 to make an appointment with Ms. Laurie Snyder, CCFA College Advisor, for transcript evaluation.
 Transcript evaluation must be satisfied so that you know where you stand within the program curriculum.

 Students who wish to major in Composition must complete several courses upon admittance to the School of Music to be fully accepted into the Composition degree program.
 To be accepted as a Composition major, a student must apply and, audition accomplish the following:

 - Audition and acceptance by applied faculty on an instrument or voice

 - Complete Music Theory I and Ear-training I with a C- or better